FekSake/GC-spammer/README.md

 # GC-spammer

+adding people too fast gets you ratelimited now, so bascily the spammer is useless/patched

 My discord group chat creator, choose a token or multiple tokens, add a target user, (The user must be friends with the selected tokens)